Air Fryer Recipe

 Method

-1. In a mixing bowl, combine the shredded mozzarella, chopped green chillies, and red bell pepper.
-Sprinkle cumin powder, garlic powder, and salt.
-Mix well until all ingredients are evenly integrated.
+- In a mixing bowl, add the shredded mozzarella, chopped green chillies and red bell pepper.
+Sprinkle over the cumin powder, garlic powder and salt, then mix well until everything is evenly combined.

-2. Lay out a spring roll wrapper on a clean, dry surface.
-Place about two tablespoons of the cheese and chilli mixture near the edge closest to you.
+- Place a spring roll wrapper on a clean, dry surface.
+Spoon about two tablespoons of the cheese and chilli mixture near the edge closest to you.
 Beat the egg in a small bowl.
-Roll the wrapper around the filling, folding in the sides as you go to form a neat parcel.
-Brush the edge with beaten egg to seal.
+Roll the wrapper over the filling, tucking in the sides as you go to make a neat parcel.
+Brush the edge with beaten egg to seal it.

-3. Preheat the air fryer to 180°C (360°F).
-Arrange the spring rolls in a single layer in the air fryer basket, ensuring they do not touch.
+- Preheat the air fryer to 180°C (360°F).
+Set the spring rolls in a single layer in the air fryer basket, making sure they do not touch.
 Lightly spray or brush them with olive oil.
-Air fry for 10-12 minutes or until golden brown and crispy, turning them halfway through.
+Air fry for 10-12 minutes, or until golden brown and crisp, turning them halfway through.

 Why this works in an air fryer